 The numbers are startling.
 In the past year, alcohol abuse increased 62 percent, with more than 400,000 12- to 17-year-olds meeting the criteria for Alcohol Abuse Disorder.

 In a recent survey, more than 2 million of the same age group also reported using illicit drugs in the past month.
 Many more are dependent on prescription drugs and tobacco.

 It’s a big problem.

 Vulnerable to addictions

 Some children have tendencies that cause them to be more vulnerable to addictions, such as if they are daredevil risk-takers, if they live in social alienation or isolation or if they are a victim of a childhood trauma.
 Genetics can also play a big part in a child’s vulnerability to addiction, according to Nationwide Children’s.

 Addictive behavior can start in early childhood.
 In fact, the American Academy of Pediatrics suggests that parents have their children screened for substance use as early as age 9.

-By 12th grade, two-thirds of students have tried alcohol, with those from ages 12 to 20 consuming one-tenth of all alcohol in the United States.
-More than 1 million 12-to-17-year-olds reported binge-drinking, according to the National Institute on Alcohol Abuse and Alcoholism.
+By 12th grade, two-thirds of students have used alcohol, with those from ages 12 to 20 consuming one-tenth of all alcohol in the United States.
+More than 1 million 12-to-17-year-olds reported binge drinking, according to the National Institute on Alcohol Abuse and Alcoholism.

 80,000 deaths each year